optimatorlab/mFSTSP/README.md

       - ID [`103`](Problems/tbl_vehicles_103.csv): Low speed, low range; and
       - ID [`104`](Problems/tbl_vehicles_104.csv): Low speed, high range.

       Each test problem can be solved with any of these UAV specifications by specifying the appropriate command-line argument.
-This is described in the "[Run the Solvers](#Run-the-Solvers)" section below.
+This is described in the "[Running the Solvers](#Running-the-Solvers)" section below.

 2. Although there are numerous Python scripts in this repository, [`main.py`](main.py) is the only one you will directly interact with.
 This script makes use of the other Python scripts.
-See "[Run the Solvers](#Run-the-Solvers)" below for instructions on generating solutions.
+See "[Running the Solvers](#Running-the-Solvers)" below for instructions on generating solutions.

 ## Installation and Setup